2022-2023 - 10th Anniversary Season Dancers

-Laura Comana Puscas (Executive & Artistic Director) was trained in St. Louis, MO by Todd Weeks and Jennifer Reilly of Modern American Dance Company (MADCO).
+Laura Comana Puscas (Executive & Artistic Director) was trained in St. Louis, MO by Todd Weeks and Jennifer Reilly of MADCO.
 While attending the University of Notre Dame, Laura completed the Saint Mary’s College Dance Minor program along with additional study in Notre Dame’s Film, Television, and Theater department.
-On campus, Laura founded an immersive student modern dance company culminating in her senior project, “Dante’s Inferno” at the Snite Museum of Art.
+On campus, Laura founded ND TransPose Dance Collective, culminating in her senior project at the Snite Museum of Art.
 In 2011, Laura earned a BBA in marketing from Mendoza College of Business, graduating Magna Cum Laude.
 After moving to Columbus in 2011, Laura served as a committee member and commissioned artist for the Locality 2012 Bus Tour Dance Festival, part of the city’s bicentennial celebration.
 In Fall 2012, she co-founded the Columbus Modern (CoMo) Dance Company with Kelsey Morozow Burbrink.
-Laura has produced numerous shows with CoMo dance at local venues such as the Idea Foundry, the Cultural Arts Center, Franklin Park Conservatory, the Topiary Park, German Village Meeting Haus, Blockfort, the Abbey Theater, and many more.
-Thank you to all of the local artists and musicians who have collaborated with CoMo.
 In December 2015, CoMo transitioned to a nonprofit corporation and was granted 501(c)3 status.
-Laura has set her choreography on the company with “Object” (2012), “Raven” (2013), “Please Advise” (2015), “Coffee Blues” (2016, Ten Tiny Dances®), along with restaging guest choreographer works, choreographing for private event bookings, and creating works on CoMo’s Adult Modern Dance Class.
-In November 2018, Laura danced as the soloist in a restaging of Martha Graham’s “Heretic.”
-During the day, Laura manages digital production operations for the Bath & Body Works website.
+Laura has set her choreography on the company with “Object” (2012), “Raven” (2013), “Please Advise” (2015), “Coffee Blues” (2016, Ten Tiny Dances®), "Dirt" (2019), along with restaging guest choreographer works, and choreographing for private event bookings.
+Laura enjoys teaching the weekly CoMo Adult Modern Dance Class for adults of all levels and creating choreography for the class.
+In November 2018, Laura danced as the soloist in CoMo's restaging of Martha Graham’s “Heretic.”
+In February 2020, Laura was honored to return as a guest choreographer to Saint Mary's College to set a piece on the Dance Ensemble Workshop current students & SMC alumni dancers.
+During the day, Laura directs digital web operations for the Bath & Body Works website.

-Jessica Wheeler (Company Manager) is from Knoxville, Tennessee and began her dance training at the age of 12.
+Jessica Wheeler is from Knoxville, Tennessee and began her dance training at the age of 12.
 She danced with her school’s dance team and was trained in jazz, modern, ballet, and pointe at the Academy of Dance Arts studio.
 Jessica holds a Bachelor of Arts in both dance and mathematics from Radford University.
 While at Radford, she performed in various department shows, including the Nutcracker and Cabaret.
 She also had multiple choreographic opportunities while in college, including directing and choreographing an honors capstone project.
 She then moved to Columbus to earn her Master’s degree in mathematics from OSU.
 Jessica joined CoMo II in 2016 and CoMo in 2017.
 CoMo has given Jessica the opportunity to continue performing as well as to choreograph pieces for Play! and Formation.
-She currently works at OSU teaching math and supporting TA’s.
 She enjoys exploring other areas of dance such as ballroom, salsa, and zouk!

 Kelsey Morozow (President, Board of Directors) started her dance training in ballet under the Royal Academy of Ballet syllabus at a small studio in the Las Vegas Valley.
 Kelsey moved on to attend the University of Nevada Las Vegas (UNLV) where she studied Modern, Ballet, and Jazz along with dance history, pedagogy, music theory, production, lighting, and choreography.
 Kelsey graduated Magna Cum Laude with a Bachelor’s of Fine Arts in Dance and a minor in Human Services Counseling.
 After moving to the Columbus area in 2012, Kelsey performed in the Locality 2012 Bus Tour Dance Festival.
 In Fall 2012, she co-founded the Columbus Modern (CoMo) Dance Company with Laura Puscas.
 Her work has been shown at the Columbus Cultural Arts Center, Franklin Park Conservatory, the Columbus Invitational Arts Competition, Gallery Hop, the Columbus Arts Festival, and Whetstone Park of Roses.